How much home can you afford with an $85,000 per year salary?

 $85,000 income isn’t too low to buy a house.

 You may have been told that you can’t afford a home on $85,000 per year.
-But if you’re creative and are committed to becoming a homeowner, you can very likely make it happen.
+But if you’re creative and committed to becoming a homeowner, you can very likely make it happen.

-See if you are eligible to buy a home.
+Speak to a lending professional to see if you are eligible to buy a home.

 Author